 One of the many detrimental effects of staying home is, of course, difficulty sticking to an exercise routine.
-Unfortunately, gyms have closed and outside workouts can depend on factors such as weather, location, and ability to follow social distancing recommendations.
+Unfortunately, some gyms are still closed, those that are open can be crowded, and outside workouts can depend on factors such as weather, location, and ability to follow social distancing recommendations.

 “Maintaining an exercise routine is important.
 During stressful times, people tend to stop working out.
 Physical activity can foster a positive mindset, boost mood, decrease stress, improve heart health, reduce tendencies to overeat, ward off weight gain and improve overall quality of life.
 The great news is this: a full gym and fancy equipment are not required to get in an effective workout at home,” said Alyssa Williamson, a physical therapist at Addison Gilbert Hospital and the athletic trainer at Gloucester High School.